 The global median age has increased from 21.5 years in 1970 to over 30 years in 2019.
 The global population breakdown by age shows that a quarter (26%) are younger than 14 years, 8% are older than 65, while half of the world population is the working age bracket between 25 and 65.

 In 1950 there were 2.5 billion people on the planet.
 Now in 2019, there are 7.7 billion.
 By the end of the century the UN expects a global population of 11.2 billion.
-The visualization of the population pyramid below makes it possible to understand this enormous global transformation.
+This visualization of the population pyramid makes it possible to understand this enormous global transformation.

 Population pyramids visualize the demographic structure of a population.
 The width represents the size of the population of a given age; women on the right and men to the left.
 The bottom layer represents the number of newborns and above it you find the numbers of older cohorts.
 Represented in this way the population structure of societies with high mortality rates resembled a pyramid – this is how this famous type of visualization got its name.

 In the darkest blue you see the pyramid that represents the structure of the world population in 1950.
 Two factors are responsible for the pyramid shape in 1950: An increasing number of births broadened the base layer of the population pyramid and a continuously high risk of death throughout life is evident by the pyramid narrowing towards the top.
 There were many newborns relative to the number of people at older ages.

 The narrowing of the pyramid just above the base is testimony to the fact that more than 1-in-5 children born in 1950 died before they reached the age of five.1

 Through shades of blue and green the same visualization shows the population structure over the last decades up to 2018.
 You see that in each subsequent decade the population pyramid was fatter than before – in each decade more people of all ages were added to the world population.